Do you wish for a low maintenance garden for the warmer months around the corner?

-    Springtime bulbs such as daffodils are an effortless way to add color to your garden, that will come back every year and require no maintenance whatsoever.
+Springtime bulbs such as narcissus or daffodils are an effortless way to add color to your garden, that will come back every year and require no maintenance whatsoever.
 Just let the flowers come up, dye back and then mow them and you’ll be greeted with fresh flowers again the following year.

 4 – Low Maintenance Vegetable Gardens

 If you enjoy eating homegrown fruit and vegetables but don’t want to spend too much time tending to the plants, then there are a few things you can try.
 Firstly, stay small, the fewer plants you have, the less input they’ll need, secondly, choose easy to grow vegetables based on the season you are growing in.
 For example, in the cold season during spring and fall try crops like kale, radishes, onions, and potatoes.
-Then for warm seasons try tomatoes, cucumbers or beans.
+Then for warm seasons try tomatoes, cucumbers, or beans.

 Herbs such as thyme, basil, and coriander also make great edible plants that you can often also grow indoors all year round.
 So just snip off what you need and let the plant continue to grow.

 The Bottom Line: You Can Enjoy a Low Maintenance Garden